Useful Notes: Abraham Lincoln

 - In 1935's The Littlest Rebel, Virgie (Shirley Temple) visits Lincoln (Frank Mc_Glynn Sr.) asking him to pardon her dad and a sympathetic Union colonel, who are falsely accused of spying and sentenced to death.

 - In the 1939 film, Young Mr. Lincoln, he's portrayed by Henry Fonda.

 - Tyler Durden of Fight Club wants to fight him, because he's a big guy, with big reach.
 And besides, skinny guys fight 'til they're burger.
 He becomes an unlockable character in the Video Game version.

 - In Gangs of New York, an actor portrays him in a production of Uncle Tom's Cabin and he is greeted with jeers, food throwing, and shouts of "Down with the Union!"
-This is a pretty good reflection of how working-class New Yorkers actually felt about President Lincoln; New York City mayor Fernando Wood even proposed that the city secede from the Union and become an independent country.
+This is a pretty good reflection of how - white - working-class New Yorkers actually felt about President Lincoln; New York City mayor Fernando Wood even proposed that the city secede from the Union and become an independent country.